 How to Soundproof a Room

 The main thing standing between a very good recording and a studio-level recording is often the lack of a soundproof room.
 Even with all the digital tricks at your disposal, you’ll still hear the echo and distortion that comes from playing in a small room that hasn’t been soundproofed.
+So if you’re looking to produce incredible tracks in your space, you’re going to need some help.
 Our goal is to teach the most common tricks for how to soundproof a room in order to help you record better tracks in your home studio.

 Temporary soundproofing solutions